KonnexionsGmbH/oranif/test/README.md

 ## 5. Creating the Sample Database Schemas

-in this section it is assumed that the Docker virtual machine and the Docker container `db_12_2` are both already running:
+in this section it is assumed that the Docker virtual machine and the Docker container `oranif_db` are both already running:

 - Start the Docker virtual machine via `Docker Quickstart Terminal` or manually with the command: `docker-machine start`.
-- Start the Docker container `db_12_2` with the command: `docker start db_12_2`.
+- Start the Docker container `oranif_db` with the command: `docker start db_12_2`.

-Caution: The `create_schemas.sql` script recreates all affected schemas and deletes them if they already exist.

 #### Processing steps: